 Placing houseplants between things or behind furniture only blocks their source of sunlight and airflow, making it difficult for them to breathe.

-To increase the chances of your houseplants surviving, make sure to keep at least 15 centimetres of space between them and any other household item.
+To increase the chances of your indoor plants surviving in Singapore, make sure to keep at least 15 centimetres of space between them and any other household item.
 If possible, place them in a spot with good air circulation and where they can get sufficient sunlight.

 It also helps to bring your houseplants out to a windowed room at least twice a week to get them refreshed.

-Speaking of sunlight, the amount of sunlight that each room gets is a huge factor in keeping an indoor plant alive.
-Allow the amount of sunlight that your room gets in guiding you towards picking the best houseplants in Singapore.
+Speaking of sunlight, the amount of sunlight that each room gets is a huge factor in keeping an indoor plant in Singapore alive.
+Allow the amount of sunlight that your room gets in guiding you towards picking the best indoor plants in Singapore.

 Bright-light plants must receive strong sunlight every day in order to survive, while medium-light plants can survive even with filtered or indirect sunlight.